ciaraosull/project-1-mindfulness/README.md

 ### Validator Testing

+Before testing, code was checked and formated by right clicking and choosing - format document.

 1. The [W3C](https://validator.w3.org/) site was used to validate the **HTML** code.

     It returned 2 errors and a warning on the index.html page.
 The break points used in the Benefits section of the Learn section were removed and the Main Content Container class selector was changed from a section to a div.
 The validator was rerun and came back clear.